lfoppiano/grobid-quantities/doc/guidelines.md

 Annotating the quantifiedObject is a complicated task, because it requires a clear definition to avoid misunderstanding.
-Firstly the question each annotator should ask is \"What is being measured?\".
+Firstly the question each annotator should ask is "What is being measured?".